shanwai1234/GPWAS/README.md

 **Sample**: Individual sample name.

 **Note**: All items should be split by space.
 Make sure there is no missing data in your phenotype file or any row containing missing data will be removed for following analysis.
+The number of analyzed phenotype is better not exceed the number of individuals in the studied population.
+If you have extremely high-dimensional phenotypes, it is suggested to reduce ones that are too similar with others.

 | Taxa | Pheno1 | Pheno2 | Pheno3 |
 | :---: | :---: |:---: |:---: |